Converting Tables from MyISAM to InnoDB

 InnoDB has essentially no need for CHECK, OPTIMIZE, or ANALYZE.
 Remove them from your maintenance scripts.
 (No real harm if you keep them.)

 Backup scripts may need checking.
 A MyISAM table can be backed up by copying three files.
-There is no corresponding technique with InnoDB.
-Similarly, capturing a table or database for copying from production to a development environment is not possible.
+With InnoDB this is only possible if innodb_file_per_table is set to 1.
+Before MariaDB 10.0, capturing a table or database for copying from production to a development environment was not possible.
 Change to mysqldump.
+Since MariaDB 10.0 a hot copy can be created - see Backup and restore overview.

 Understand autocommit and BEGIN/COMMIT.